intel/nauta/docs/user-guide/actions/config.md

 # config Command

- Use the `config` command to adjust a packs' settings to resources available on a cluster.
+ Use the `config` command to adjust a packs' settings to the resources available on a cluster.

 - [Synopsis](#synopsis)
 - [Syntax](#syntax)